-- Updating will preserve any previous customizations, reconstructing will overwrite previous customizations. - The graph template stores a Legend Update Mode setting that determines how the legend is refreshed when adding or removing data plots from the graph.
+- Updating will preserve any previous customizations, including size and position adjustments and legend symbol and text customizations. - Reconstructing will overwrite previous customizations, defaulting to legend settings stored in the graph template. - The graph template stores a Legend Update Mode setting that determines how the legend is refreshed when adding or removing data plots from the graph.
 For more information, see Legend Update Mode.